Wall Prep for Painting: Essential Steps for Flawless Results

 Clean the Walls

-Give your walls a good wipe down to remove any dirt or debris.
-Use a damp cloth or sponge and an all-purpose cleaner.
-Rinse well with water and let dry completely.
+Wipe down walls with a damp cloth or sponge and an all-purpose cleaner.
+Rinse well with water and allow to dry fully.

 Fill Any Cracks or Holes

-Inspect your walls closely for any cracks, holes or imperfections and fill them in with painter’s caulk, spackle or drywall compound.
-Let the filler dry as directed, then sand smooth.
+Inspect walls for cracks, holes, or imperfections.
+Fill them with painter’s caulk, spackle, or drywall compound.
+Let dry, then sand smooth.

 Apply Primer